 Corporate Partnership Tuition Discount

 If you're an employee of Congreso or the spouse or dependent of an employee, then you may be able to take advantage of our corporate partners program to enjoy exclusive benefits once you become a Peirce student.
 The best one?
-We offer you a 25 percent discount off your tuition, making sure that going to college as an adult learner isn't just easy for you at Peirce – it's also affordable.
+We offer you a discount off your tuition, making sure that going to college as an adult learner isn't just easy for you at Peirce – it's also affordable.

 For 40 years, Congreso has worked tirelessly to improve the lives of Latinos.
 The Philadelphia non-profit is a leading provider of high-quality programs that serve this community through a client-centered, data-driven approach to offerings that truly make a difference that can be seen in Congreso's nationally renowned emphasis on outcomes measurement.

 Congreso believes in taking action with purpose and became an early adopter of this strategic approach to moving nonprofits away from outputs and toward outcomes.
 Through constantly iterating, Congreso has evolved to a position where it is able to strengthen not just community residents, but also the organizations that serve those residents.
 The sustainable changes it develops and deploys are intended to alleviate poverty in families by increasing their economic status through efforts like its college partnership with Peirce.